lryz0612/Transfer_DRL_EMS/README.md

 - The Prius folder contains the DDPG based energy management strategy for Prius (source domain).
 - The Plug-in series HEV folder contains the DDPG based energy management strategy for a plug-in series HEV (target domain).
-- The Image folder contains the figures showed in this research.
+- The image folder contains the figures showed in this research.
+- The other HEVs folder contains the logic for modeling other two types of HEVs.

  ## Collaborators
 --------------